Cranbourne, Victoria: Shopping

 Cranbourne has two major shopping precincts.
-In the north of Cranbourne, on the corner of Thompson Road and the South Gippsland Highway is the Thompson Parkway Shopping Centre (anchored by Woolworths) and Cranbourne Homemaker Centre complex with JB Hi-Fi Home, The Good Guys, Officeworks, La Porchetta, Hungry Jacks and more major stores.
-This complex has largely developed around the Bunnings Warehouse located on the corner.
+In the north of Cranbourne, on the corner of Thompsons Road and the South Gippsland Highway is the Thompson Parkway Shopping Centre (anchored by Woolworths) and HomeCo Cranbourne (also known by its original name of Cranbourne Homemaker Centre).

-In the centre of town is High Street and Cranbourne Park Shopping Centre (formerly known as Centro Cranbourne), anchored by a 17 aisle Coles Supermarket, an 8 aisle Woolworths supermarket (Closed 2020, replaced by TK Maxx), Kmart, Target, JB Hi-Fi Home, Harris Scarfe, Manchester and More, Best & Less, Reject Shop, and Priceline.
-The centre previously included a 5-cinema complex.
+In the centre of town is High Street and Cranbourne Park Shopping Centre (formerly known as Centro Cranbourne), anchored by a 17 aisle Coles Supermarket, a TK Maxx, Kmart, and Target.
+A standalone Aldi supermarket is located on Bakewell Street, ~400 metres from Cranbourne Park.

-Smaller shopping centres include the Sandhurst Shopping Centre anchored by an 11 aisle Coles Supermarket in Cranbourne West, Springhill shopping centre including coles and Urban Chill Cafe located Thompsons Road Cranbourne North and Hunt Club Village Shopping Centre in Cranbourne East with Woolworths, Aldi and 17 speciality stores.
+Smaller shopping centres include the Sandhurst Centre, anchored by an 11 aisle Coles Supermarket in Cranbourne West, Springhill shopping centre, including a Coles supermarket, and Hunt Club Village Shopping Centre in Cranbourne East with Woolworths, Aldi and 17 speciality stores.

-Other supermarkets include an Aldi Supermarket in Bakewell Street.

-Churches

-Cranbourne is home to several churches.
-These include the Cranbourne Salvation Army, Cranbourne Baptist Church, the Anglican Regional Church Cranbourne, Cranbourne Regional Uniting Church, Freedom Christian Church(Assemblies of God), Deeper Christian Life Ministry(Deeper Life Bible Church), Cranbourne Presbyterian Church, St Agathas Catholic Church, Life Community Church, TurningPoint Church and the Cranbourne Ward of The Church of Jesus Christ of Latter-day Saints.
-Cranbourne North has Hope Christian Centre.
+Cranbourne also has four small shopping strips, on Camms Road, Hotham Street, Lurline Street and Cranbourne Place, all of which are made up entirely of small businesses.